pankajADN211/ParkingLotSystem/README.md

 # ParkingLotSystem

 #### To run the jar on docker
-* open the terminal goto root directory of project and run following docker command
+* after generating the JAR using intellij, open the terminal goto root directory of project and run following docker command
 * docker-compose up

 #### APIs to run on browser